By Rebecca Potter

 It also is a diuretic, helps with kidney/bladder stones, sore throats, gout, fever, pleurisy, nervous tension, insomnia, depression, digestion, relaxing the uterus, and water retention.

 If you live in Oregon or Washington, you live in a commercial collection area for hawthorn, usually Crataegus laevigata and Crataegus monogyna.
 You could also grow this hearty, thorny shrub yourself in temperate climates with full sun, but be prepared for a lifelong friend since they are quite tenacious.
 The berry drupes almost taste good by late fall when they lose their bitterness, and they can be used in jellies and sauces too.

-Rebecca Potter is a lifelong student of herbalism, a lover of herbs and natural healing.
+Rebecca Potter, MH, is a lifelong student of herbalism, a lover of herbs and natural healing.
 She feels passionately about sharing her knowledge and experience with herbs to empower all to achieve the greatest possible health potential.
 She received her Master Herbalist degree from The School of Natural Healing, and teaches herbal classes in her local area of Salt Lake City.
-In addition to her herbal classes, Rebecca enjoys doing personalized herbal consultations, is involved in an integrative health clinic, and performs a variety of key functions at Essential Survival, LLC.
+She is a co-author along with Julie Behling-Hovdal and Col. Edward Behling of The Essential Survival Guide to Medical Preparedness.
+In addition to her herbal classes, Rebecca enjoys doing personalized herbal consultations and performs a variety of key functions at Essential Survival, LLC.
 Follow her on Facebook at http://www.facebook.com/

 These statements have not been evaluated by the FDA.
 These products are not intended to diagnose, treat, cure or prevent any disease.
 Anyone suffering from disease or injury should consult with a physician.